mqttiotstuff/MyMQTTNodeIOT/agents/runningAsService/README.md

 # Running agents as service

-This is someting trinky to run script at startup from systemd, especially if there are bash scripts / python scripts.
+Sample to install agents launch in systemd services.

-here is the procedure i used for testing purpose to run the agents at boot time (avoiding to run them at every startup)
+Here is the procedure used ,for testing purpose, to run the agents at boot time (avoiding to run them at every startup)

-1 - create the .service
+1 - create the .service file

-here is an example of a unique script running, remember this is not a production ready procedure as the process is not monitored in case of failure, systemd is able to rerun the process if it fails.
+the .service file must be located in /lib/systemd/system

+the file :
 ```
 [Unit]
 Description=MqttAgents